JasonOehlberg/vr-classroom/README.md

 - The code for the voice recognition is located in the [StudentBehavoir.cs](https://github.com/JasonOehlberg/vr-classroom/blob/master/Assets/MyClassroom/Scripts/StudentBehavior.cs) script
 - Review the documentation for [UnityEngine.Windows.Speech](https://docs.microsoft.com/en-us/windows/mixed-reality/voice-input-in-unity)
 - For easy use of git and GitHub download and install the [Github for Unity](https://assetstore.unity.com/packages/tools/version-control/github-for-unity-118069) asset library.

-## Overview
-The VR Classroom simulation involves creating a semi-realistic classroom environment for the use of the College of Education at Northeastern State University.
-The simulation utilizes [Unity](https://unity3d.com/), a leading gaming engine and [Oculus Rift](https://www.oculus.com/rift/), a leader in virtual reality hardware technology.
-The goal of this project is to set the groundwork for future improvements and scenerios to be made for the use of students pursuing degrees in education.
-VR Classroom was created in conjunction with a capstone project by Jason Oehlberg pursuing a bachelor's degree in Computer Science at Northeastern State University.

 ## Description
 The simulation takes place in a common classroom environment.
 The classroom consists of several desks occupied by *Students*.
 The user steps into the environment using the virtual reality headset and hand-held controllers.
 Most of the interaction in the environment is controlled by voice recognition.
 The Unity Engine exposes the library for Windows Speech allowing for keyword recognition.